OfficeDev/teams-toolkit-samples/faq-plus/README.md

     | QNAMAKERHOSTURL | `QnAMakerHostUrl` got in [deploy-qna-maker-services](docs/deploy-qna-maker-services.md) step | Example: https://[BaseResourceName]-qnamaker.azurewebsites.net |
     | QNAMAKERSUBSCRIPTIONKEY | `QnAMakerSubscriptionKey` got in [deploy-qna-maker-services](docs/deploy-qna-maker-services.md) step | Usually a 32 alphanumeric characters string |
 7. Open the command palette and select: `Teams: Deploy to the Cloud`.
-8. Once deployment is completed, you can preview the app running in Azure.
-In Visual Studio Code, open `Run and Debug` and select `Launch Remote (Edge)` or `Launch Remote (Chrome)` in the dropdown list.
-Then press `F5` or click green arrow button to open the app in Teams web client.
+8. To install and run the app, in Visual Studio Code, open `Run and Debug` tab and select `Launch Remote (Edge)` or `Launch Remote (Chrome)` in the dropdown list.
+Then press `F5` or click green arrow button.
+Your browser will be launched automatically and you will be asked to log in to Teams.
+Once logged in, FAQ Plus app will be prompt and you can click `Add` button to install the app to your Teams client.
+9. Your app is successfully running in your Teams client now, refer to 'Use the App' section below to interact with the app.

 ### (Optional) Debug